Types of Distance Learning

 What is distance learning?
 Broadly, this term means that the learning process takes place at a distance, through technology-mediated communication, instead of face-to-face communication.
-There are different ways of content delivery that are considered distance learning.
-At WKU, the most common forms of course delivery are:
+Content delivery of distance learning classes at WKU occurs in three ways:

-These courses are self-paced, open enrollment courses offered via Internet, Email, CD ROM, or Print.
-Courses are non-semester based and have open enrollment, which means you can sign up any day of the year!
+On Demand classes are self-paced, open enrollment courses offered via web, email, CD ROM, or print.
+They are non-semester based and have open enrollment, which means you can sign up any day of the year!
+Students may complete their class(es) in as little as 7 weeks or take up to 9 months.
+Certain restrictions apply.
 To learn more visit WKU On Demand or call 800-535-5926.

-IVS and Videoconference courses refer to semester–based courses broadcast to and from regional campus locations in Glasgow, Owensboro, and Elizabethtown/Radcliff/Ft.
+IVS and Videoconference classes are semester–based classes broadcast to and from regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
 Knox.
-These courses provide real-time interaction between the originating site and remote classroom locations.
+These classes provide real-time interaction between the originating site and remote classroom locations.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,